kaplana/cos126webv2/content/assignments/oop.md

 <img src = "../../static/assignments/oop/images/inputfile.png" width = 250 alt = "input file format">

 *Duration.*  Duration is typically used to represent eighth notes, quarter notes, half notes and whole notes.
 In this programming assignment, we provide only quarter notes.
-You must read the duration from standard input, but its value will not be used in creating/playing musical notes.
+You must read the duration, but its value will not be used in creating/playing musical notes.

 *The `In` API.*  The [`In`](https://introcs.cs.princeton.edu/java/11cheatsheet/#In)  data type from Section 3.1 is an object-oriented version of [`StdIn`](https://introcs.cs.princeton.edu/java/11cheatsheet/#StdIn).
 You will need the object-oriented version in this program since you will be reading from a file in the `read()` method.

 *Approach.*  The `main()` should first call `read()`, which returns an array of `Note` objects corresponding to the input file and desired instrument.
-Next, it should play and print all notes in order, using the provided value for transposing notes.
+Next, it should play and print all notes in order, using the provided value for delta for transposing notes.

 *Input files.* We provide various files containing some simple songs in the specified format.
 You may optionally create and upload your own song in a file named `music.txt`!
 It may be an original or written by another artist.
 Please provide credits at the end of your file.